loganfreeman/configuration/browserify.md

 Return a readable stream with the javascript file contents or optionally specify a cb(err, buf) to get the buffered results.

+***stream = sourceStream([filename])***

+Creates a through stream which takes text as input, and emits a single vinyl file instance for streams down the pipeline to consume.

+filename is a "pretend" filename to use for your file, which some streams might use to determine various factors such as the final filename of your file.
+It should be a string, and though recommended, using this argument is optional.

 ```js
 function compileJS(entry) {